bhrateshd/bhrateshd/README.md

 I'm a **DevOps Engineer** with **4.5+ years of experience** in Cloud Infrastructure, CI/CD Automation, Infrastructure as Code (IaC), GitOps, and Cloud-Native Application Deployment.

-I enjoy designing scalable, reliable, and automated cloud platforms using modern DevOps technologies.
+I enjoy building scalable, secure, and highly automated cloud platforms using modern DevOps technologies and best practices.

-## 🚀 What I Do
+### 🚀 What I Do

 - ☁️ Cloud Infrastructure
 - 🚀 CI/CD Pipeline Automation